Williams boy hosts fourth annual toy drive for local foster youth

 Melissa Santillan, Phillip’s mom, said Phillip had told her he would be sad if he did not get anything for Christmas and wanted to help the many foster kids that don’t get a lot, or anything, for Christmas.

-His teacher at the time, Mrs. Gonzalez, thought it was a great idea and helped make it a reality, according to Melissa.
+His teacher at the time thought it was a great idea and helped make it a reality, according to Melissa.

 That year, Phillip collected more than 400 donations.